-Marsden Fund proposals to this category are assessed by the Marsden Fund Council, made up of researchers from a range of disciplines.
+Proposals in this category are assessed by the Marsden Fund Council, made up of researchers from a range of disciplines.
 Due to the broad nature of its research coverage, the Council will not necessarily be able to provide expert analyses for every proposal.
 Your comments as a specialist referee are essential for making final recommendations on which proposals should be funded and can also help applicants to refine their proposals for future resubmission.